rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### The double spending problem

 Spending the same money twice, in our personal blockchain system works as follows.
-An adversary, lets call her Eve, will create perform a legitimate transaction with Alice.
+An adversary, lets call her Eve, will perform a legitimate transaction with Alice.
 This transaction will get recorded in the chain of Alice, as well as in the chain of Eve.
 If Eve now wants to spend this balance again with Bob, she cannot simply add the new transaction to her chain.
 Before